The Tyrant Falls in Love: Plot

-Morinaga eventually returns to his apartment to pack up his belongings so he can move away when Souichi finally finds him while doing his nightly check.
+Morinaga eventually returns to his apartment to pack up his belongings so he can move away when Souichi finally finds him.
 Souichi lets it slip how frantically worried he was when he vanished, and Morinaga is deeply touched.
-Souichi tells him never to go away again, and Morinaga means him that if he is to stay, they will have to have sex since his feelings have not changed, and he cannot control himself around him anymore.
+Souichi tells him never to go away again, and Morinaga tells him that if he is to stay, they will have to have sex since his feelings have not changed.
 Souichi, not wanting Morinaga to leave, reluctantly succumbs to the sexual advances and allows Morinaga to have sex with him.
-The two commence a dysfunctional relationship: Morinaga constantly takes Souichi's verbal and physical abuse, and Souichi occasionally lets down his barriers to keep Morinaga in his life, which develops over the series.
+The two commence a relationship which develops over the series.